avatar

 Hi!
 I’m Takuya.

-I am a 2nd (soon to be 3rd) year PhD student at the Faculty of Information and Media Studies at Western University.
+I am a 3rd year PhD student at the Faculty of Information and Media Studies at Western University.
 My research interests span human computer interaction, science and technology studies, and communication, examining the social and ethical impact of anthropomorphic design in AI systems.
 My current work frames anthropomorphic AI as a social assemblage that affords parasocial dynamics between users and chatbots, examining how actors within sociotechnical systems (developers, users, media, etc.) collectively animate computational tools, making them seem like social “agents.”
 My work is jointly supervised by Prof. Luke Stark and Prof. Anabel Quan-Haase.
 Besides FIMS, I'm affiliated with the Rotman Institute of Philosophy and Starling Centre.

 Previously, I completed a master’s program in information science and engineering at the Nara Institute of Science and Technology, where I studied natural language processing and explored research topics related to social computing, health informatics, online abuse and hate speech, and ethics in NLP.